samsquire/ideas2/README.md

 Titlebar of running applications reflects state of the build of a compiled application that is being compiled.

-# 49. Shop Cartridges
+# 49. Stateful sessions

-Shop shelves could be loaded in a lorry and loaded into a building like a cartridge.
+When I open a number of programs, I would like this list of programs to be persisted so that I can shut down the computer and return to them again.
+I'd like the same for the shell.

-# 50. Open source advertising
+# 50. Open Telemetry Advertisements

 Collect user telemetry and analyse user behaviour to suggest alternative pieces of open source software that either makes the human behaviour go away.

+# 51.